Board of Directors

 BI’s Board of Directors brings expertise in law, business, education, and telecommunications to the agency, as well as personal and professional understanding about developmental disabilities.

 Current Officers and Directors:

-Eric Gullotta, President
+Eric Gullotta, Past President

 Eric is an attorney and CPA, and his practice focuses on estate planning and taxation.
 Born and raised in Sonoma County, he received his bachelor’s degree in economics and accounting from the University of California at Santa Barbara and a master’s degree in taxation from Golden Gate University in San Francisco.
 Eric received his law degree with honors from Empire College in Santa Rosa.

-Matthew Welty, Vice President
+Matthew Welty, Treasurer/Secretary

 Matt is a partner at the Healdsburg law firm of Welty | Welty, PC.
 He specializes in real property, estate planning and administration, business and wine law.
 Born and raised in Sonoma County, he received his bachelor’s degree in political science from the University of California at Davis, and his J.D. from the University of the Pacific, McGeorge School of Law.

 Joerg’s sister Kari is a BI participant, and has been for more than two decades.
 With a professional life that brought him from Hollywood to Alaska to Sonoma County, Joerg has been in the insurance industry for 18 years, most recently managing Sherzer & Associates’ Petaluma office with his wife Millie.
 Joerg graduated from California State University at Northridge with a degree in Radio, Television, and Film.